telerik/winforms-docs/knowledge-base/hide-add-to-dictionary-context-menu-item.md

 ---
-title: How to Hide the 'Add to dictionary" Context Menu Item
+title: How to Hide the 'Add to dictionary' Context Menu Item
 description: This article demonstrates how to hide the 'Add to dictionary' option in the spell-check menu
 type: how-to
 page_title: How to Hide the 'Add to dictionary" Context Menu Item